open-telemetry/sig-end-user/architecture/blueprint-template.md

 For instance, they MUST NOT state something like “because of a lack of distributed tracing, we must provide a way to configure a TracerProvider”.
 They SHOULD leave those statements for the Coherent Actions section, so that actions can connect back to guiding policies.

-This section SHOULD focus on the root causes or the pivotal issues that, if resolved, deliver the most impact Authors SHOULD NOT go into deep details, and they SHOULD NOT aim to cover every known problem in the environments in scope.
+This section SHOULD focus on the root causes or the pivotal issues that, if resolved, deliver the most impact.
+Authors SHOULD NOT go into deep details, and they SHOULD NOT aim to cover every known problem in the environments in scope.
 Instead, they SHOULD highlight why particular challenges are important and the impact they have.

 This section MAY include diagrams that explain the high-level architecture or organizational structure where this blueprint is applied to.
+Authors SHOULD use Mermaid.js with default styles to create diagrams.
 -->

 Organizations operating in this environment typically face a distinct set of challenges that hinder effective observability:

 ### 1. {Challenge 1, e.g. Fragmented Instrumentation Standards}

-{Description of the challenge, e.g., in multi-tenant Kubernetes clusters distinct teams often adopt different instrumentation standards.}
+{Description of the challenge, e.g., in multi-tenant Kubernetes clusters, distinct teams often adopt different instrumentation standards.}

 This leads to:
 <!-- Impact of the challenge -->